photoprism/photoprism-docs/docs/user-guide/index.md

 ![Progressive Web App](https://dl.photoprism.app/img/ui/iphone-index-360px.png){ align=right }

-When setup is complete, follow our [quick start guide](../getting-started/first-steps.md) to get your photos into PhotoPrism.
+Once the [initial setup](../getting-started/index.md) is complete, a [tutorial will guide you](../getting-started/first-steps.md) through the first steps to ensure that your library is indexed according to your individual preferences.

 <!--When setup is complete, you can start [indexing your pictures](library/index.md).
 Be patient, this may take a while depending on your server hardware and how many files you have.